-Valuation Date December 31, 2023
+Valuation Date December 31, 2024

-Methods and Assumptions Used to Determine Contribution Rates for Fiscal Year 2023
+Methods and Assumptions Used to Determine Contribution Rates for Fiscal Year 2024

 - Actuarial Cost Method Entry Age Normal - Amortization Method Prior to 2017, the total City contribution is generated by a tax equal to 1.00 times the contributions by participants to the Plan two years prior to the year of the tax levy.
 For tax levy years 2017-2021, the statutory contributions are equal to \$36 million, \$48 million, \$60 million, \$72 million, and \$84 million, respectively.
 For tax levy years on and after 2022, the statutory contributions are equal to a level percentage of pay contribution determined so that the Fund attains a 90% funded ratio by the end of 2058 on an open group basis. - Remaining Amortization Period Not Applicable.
-An amortization payment is not directly calculated.
-The amortization payment is the difference between the total statutory contribution and the employer normal cost contribution.
+An amortization payment is calculated as a level percentage of pay contribution determined so that the Fund attains a 90% funded ratio by the end of 2058 on an open group basis.